 Now, is the Genee Vision 150 the way to go for animated visuals?
 I’m not sure.
 The camera is aimed at the teaching profession and its robust build demonstrates this, however the video quality isn’t fantastic and you can’t adjust the height of the camera much, so it can limit your working space.
 You could easily pick up a video camera and tripod to achieve better results (we will talk about this at a later date!) – add a light box and you’d be producing dynamic hand-drawn animations in no time.

 The interesting thing for me regarding the use of a document camera is that you get a very unique end result – actual video of drawings coming to life.
-Watching pictures take shape is very engaging (reminds me of Rolf Harris – ‘can you tell what it is yet?’).
+Watching pictures take shape is very engaging.
 Using this filmed technique in a standalone animation piece could be really powerful.

 As with anything like this, you’ll definitely need some natural ability (and patience) to produce animations that are impressive, particularly if you wanted to use the animation created in a professional setting – i.e. your company homepage.
-If you wanted to create an animation piece that was standalone (like the Volkswagen TV advert) using a visualiser (and some creative talent!) will give you this option.
+If you wanted to create an animation piece that was standalone using a visualiser (and some creative talent!) this will give you this option.

 This type of animation would be perfect for lead generation and if you don’t own a visualiser or have the time and creative talent, BrightCarbon’s Dynamic Animation service would be the best place to start if you were interested in producing an animation for your own website.
 [Editor’s note – Karl doesn’t typically create those animations, or wear nail polish.]